tigera-solutions/cc-eks-visualize-identify-security-gaps/README.md

 ## Workshop Environment Preparation

-> :warning: **For this workshop, you are expected to have access to a previously created AKS cluster.**
+> :warning: **For this workshop, you are expected to have access to a previously created EKS cluster.**

 - Please, follow the instructions on the repository below if you don't have it ready: